yannramusat/mawstats/README.md

 This script allows to compute some statistics using the MAW [1] sofware accessible here: https://github.com/solonas13/maw.

-You need to install first MAW on your computer and then follow the instructions in the file INSTALL.
+You need to install first MAW on your computer and then follow instructions in file INSTALL.